orchestral/docs/pages/installation.md

 Once Composer is installed, download the [latest version](https://github.com/orchestral/platform/archive/illuminate.zip) of the Orchestra Platform and extract its contents into a directory on your server.
 Next, in the root of your Orchestra Platform application, run the `php composer.phar install` command to install all dependencies.
 This process requires Git to be installed on the server to successfully complete the installation.

+	$ php composer.phar install

+> The installation process would automatically publish `orchestra/foundation` asset to your public path.

+Once Laravel 4 and Orchestra Platform is properly download and install, we need to setup the database and create the application basic schema (including administrator user).

+1. Open `app/config/database.php` and configure your database connection.
+2. Browse to the installation page, for example `http://yoursite.com/admin` and follow the installation process.
+3. And... you're done.

 </article>

 <article id="requirement">